heimskr/game3/doc/Protocol.md

 65. **Add Known Item**: tells a client to add an item to its known items set.

 	- `string` Item ID

+66. **Submit Score**: informs the server of the score the player got while playing a minigame.

+	- `string` Game ID
+	- `u64` Score

+	There's no anti-cheat of any kind so you could totally just submit a score of 18 quintillion and get away with it.
+	We're trusting you though.
+DFIU.
+Sei treu und gedeihe.

 # Message Format